oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/GreenField-Jenkins.md

 **Step 4**:
-<br>Click on Get Approval stage and click 'Proceed' to proceed with terraform apply or 'Abort' to cancel the terraform apply.
-It will wait for 24 hours before aborting the pipeline.
+<br>'Get Approval' stage has timeout of 24 hours, if no action is taken the pipeline will be aborted after 24 hours.
+Click on this stage and click 'Proceed' to proceed with terraform apply or 'Abort' to cancel the terraform apply.

 <img width="920" height="300" alt="Screenshot 2024-01-17 at 12 04 15 PM" src="https://github.com/oracle-devrel/cd3-automation-toolkit/assets/70213341/4082f752-ae72-407e-8b63-5728d4b5b5a8"><br>